 3. Adopt an omnichannel customer experience solution

-- Flexible integrations with existing business tools.
+- Flexible integrations with existing CRM, marketing, and business tools

 4. Integrate channels seamlessly

-- Automate transitions between channels to preserve context.
+- Automate channel transitions to preserve context

 5. Evaluate the impact of your omnichannel strategy